The king of the aquarium, Discus fish are one of the most beautiful freshwater fish available for the home aquarium.

 Discus Fish Types

-One of the most common types is a checkerboard Discus fish, that have a mottled turquoise splashed over a deep red base.
+One of the most common types is a checkerboard Discus fish, that has a mottled turquoise splashed over a deep red base.

 There are so many different types, it is worth your time to create a shoal that has the colors you like the most.